-Proof yeast by dissolving it and 1 teaspoon sugar in 1 cup warm water (not over 110 degrees).
-When it foams, pour into a large bowl and add flour, salt, raisins, walnuts, apple and zest, and mix well.
+Proof the yeast by dissolving it and 1 teaspoon sugar in 1 cup of warm water (not over 110 degrees).
+When it foams, pour into a large bowl and add flour, salt, raisins, walnuts, grated apple, and zest, and mix well.
 Add 3 to 4 cups water, or as much as necessary to achieve a cake batter consistency.
-Cover with plastic wrap and let rise until doubled, about 1 hour.
+Cover the bowl with plastic wrap and let the batter rise until doubled, about 1 hour.

 In a heavy-bottomed pan or Dutch oven, heat oil to 370 degrees.
-Carefully drop tablespoons of batter into oil, being careful not to overcrowd.
+Carefully drop tablespoons of batter into the oil, being careful not to overcrowd.
 Fry until golden on the bottom.
 Turn over once to brown both sides.
-Remove with a slotted spoon onto layers of paper towels to drain.
-Repeat until batter is finished.
-Sprinkle fritule with sugar while still hot.
-Serve immediately.